irontec/ivozprovider/doc/sphinx/administration_portal/brand/routing/outgoing_routings.rst

 This is the main section in which routing policies are defined.

-These are the fields that define an outgoing routing rule:
+These are the fields that define an outgoing routing:

 .. glossary::

     Client
-        Should this rule apply to all clients or just to one specific client?
+        Should this route apply to all clients or just to one specific client?

     Routing Tag
         Routing tags allow clients to call to the same destination through different carriers.
-This field makes the rule valid for just one routing tag (or for none).
+This field makes the route valid for just one routing tag (or for none).

     Call destination
-        This groups allows selecting if this rule applies for just one destination pattern, for a group or for faxes.
+        This groups allows selecting if this route applies for just one destination pattern, a group or faxes.

     Route type
-        There are three kind of rules: static, LCR and block.
+        There are three kind of routes: static, LCR and block.
 In *static*, only one carrier is selected.
 In *LCR*, multiple carriers may be selected.
 In *block*, no carrier is selected as call will be dropped.

     Priority